Memorable Manitobans: Harry Shave (1889-1975)

-He was born in Winnipeg on 7 February 1889, one of seven children born to George H. Shave and Ada Jane Ashton.
-Shave was a prominent Anglican layman and archivist of St. John’s Cathedral, Winnipeg.
-A keen amateur historian, he wrote a series of articles for the Winnipeg Free Press on the origin of Winnipeg street names, copies of which are contained in files of the Manitoba Historical Society.
-Shave wrote, in a 1943 letter to author Stephen B. Leacock, that his father had arrived in Winnipeg at the time of the 1881-82 land boom and had worked for Leacock’s uncle, E. P. Leacock.
+Born at Winnipeg on 7 February 1889, he was one of seven children born to George Henry Shave and Ada Jane Ashton.
+He wrote, in a 1943 letter to author Stephen B. Leacock, that his father had arrived in Winnipeg at the time of the 1881-1882 land boom and had worked for Leacock’s uncle, E. P. Leacock.
+He worked as a salesman and was a prominent Anglican layman and archivist of St. John’s Cathedral.
+A keen amateur historian, Shave wrote a series of articles for the Winnipeg Free Press on the origin of Winnipeg street names, copies of which are contained in files of the Manitoba Historical Society.
+He retired to North Vancouver, British Columbia and died at Surrey on 5 December 1975.

 His articles for the Manitoba Historical Society:

 Leacock: A Biography by Albert and Theresa Moritz, Toronto: Stoddart Publishing, 1985, page 315.

 This page was prepared by Gordon Goldsborough.

 Back to top of page